Fewnity/Xenity-Engine/Web site sources/src/script_api_reference/engine/gameobject/gameobject.md

 ---
 ### CreateGameObject
-Create a GameObject with the default name
+Create a GameObject with the default name.
 ```cpp
 std::shared_ptr<GameObject> CreateGameObject()
 ```